Type: Working Drawings

 The work abstracts the concrete proportions of historic campus architecture by Prof. Farouk El Gohary, Four adaptive units form a responsive social node, balancing analytical precision with emotional resonance.
 Detailed modeling of fabrication connections and structural load paths ensures the system’s assembly.
 The result transforms heritage into a spatial structure that breathes with the evolving needs of the campus community.

-Date: 3rd year Of B.Sc / Feb 2021
+Date: 3rd year Of B.Sc / Jan 2021

 Type: Interior Design